chrfrenning/zephyr/README.md

 # How to deploy and run in Azure

 This will set up and configure a complete environment in your Azure subscription.
+The far easiest way is to use a GitHub codespace (you must install the az cli) or the Azure Cloud Shell (you must then git clone this repo).

 ```
   # install azure cli tools